 What if I cannot find 6 quality reporting measures relevant to my practice?

-If you cannot find 6 quality reporting you wish to report on from those supported by Practice Fusion, you may explore other quality measure reporting mechanisms or report as many measures as you can from Practice Fusion.
+If you cannot find 6 quality reporting measures you wish to report on from those supported by Practice Fusion, you may explore other quality measure reporting mechanisms or report as many measures as you can from Practice Fusion.
 Under MIPS, you can receive credit for reporting any measure, up to 6, that has data in the denominator and numerator.
-You may also explore other quality measure reporting mechanisms that may be better for your practice such as claims-based reporting.
+You may also explore other quality measure reporting mechanisms that may be better for your practice, such as claims-based reporting.

 You can visit Practice Fusion’s Quality Payment Program resource center here.